 Meet the New Monkey

 Scientists have discovered a new monkey in Brazil.
-The tiny mammal is about the size of a squirrel.
+The tiny animal is about the size of a squirrel.
 It weighs seven-and-a-half ounces and is only nine inches tall.
 The mini-monkey's fur is mostly gray and brown.
-It has a spotted back that looks like a saddle and a very long tail.
+It has a spotted back that looks like a saddle.
+It also has a very long tail.

-The Wildlife Conservation Society (WCS) reported the monkey discovery.
-The group says that encountering new types of mammals is quite rare.
+The Wildlife Conservation Society (WCS) announced the discovery on July 7.
+The group says that finding new types of mammals is quite rare.
+Most mammals are warm-blooded animals.
+They have fur or hair on their skin.
+Mammals also have a skeleton inside their bodies.

-"We keep finding new types of plants, insects, and butterflies," said Avecita Chicchón, an official with the WCS.
-“But it is more and more difficult to find newer types of mammals."
+"We keep finding new types of plants, insects, and butterflies," said an official with WCS.
+"But it is more and more difficult to find newer types of mammals."

 Scientists found the little monkey in the rain forests located in the Brazilian state of Amazonas (am-uh-ZOH-nuhs).
-The little monkey has been named Mura's saddleback tamarin.
-Scientists named it after the Mura Indian tribe, whose members also live in the rain forests of Brazil.
+They named it Mura's saddleback tamarin, after the Mura Indian tribe whose members live in the same area.

 Already in Danger?

-Scientists aren't yet sure how many saddleback tamarins make their homes in the area.
-But they may have to do their work fast.
+The team of researchers who discovered saddleback tamarins isn't yet sure how many live in the area.
+But researchers may have to do their work fast.

-The shrinking natural habitat threatens more than just the tamarins.
+The shrinking rain forest threatens more than just the tamarins.
 Scientists believe this area is rich with undiscovered plants and animals.
-As the rain forest disappears, so will the wildlife that lives in it.
+If the building projects continue, the WCS fears that much of the wildlife will not survive.

 GRADE-LEVELED SKILLS PAGE